 The Spanish play rugby!
 Who knew?
 In this football-obsessed country, rugby union is so far down the sport pecking order you’d be forgiven for failing to notice it at all.
 But here in Villajoyosa, rugby is alive and kicking.

 CR La Vila is actually one of the dozen best teams in Spain and a home game at their stadium is a great way of spending a Sunday afternoon.

 It costs just €5 to see a match at the Estadio del Pantano, a few minutes drive out of town on the road inland to Orxeta.
 Kids under 12 get in free.
 The ground is surprisingly modern; I’m guessing more than a few clubs back in the UK would love the facilities they have here.

 The crowd is usually a friendly mix of local rugby fans and expat or tourist Brits getting their rugby fix.
 Buy yourself a beer or something off the barbecue and enjoy the match.
 For UK rugby followers, watching a game here in the sunshine certainly beats the biting wind and driving rain back home.
 And the quality of the rugby not bad either.

-Competing in the big league hasn’t been easy: La Vila took three matches to register their first win of 2017, and they’re currently hovering just above the play-off zone.
+Competing in the big league hasn’t been easy: La Vila were newly promoted in 2017/8, but they managed to survive and they kick off the 2018/9 season in the top flight once again.
 Check how they’re doing here.
 Find the fixture list here or follow the club on Facebook here.